ckampfe/russ/README.md

 That's basically it!

+Russ can also import feeds from an OPML file.
+See below for more details.

 ### controls - normal mode

 Some normal mode controls vary based on whether you are currently selecting a feed or an entry.